Songhwa-Rossana/Kaggle_Copycat/README.md

 # Kaggle_Copycat
-use LLM to solve the competition
+use LLMs to solve the competition